-EZBioscience[®] 2× Color SYBR Green qPCR Master Mix (ROX2 plus) uses a specially modified Tag DNA polymerase protected by a hot-start activation technique, and optimized qPCR buffer system to perform SYBR Green I based Real-time quantitative PCR (qPCR).
-This Color SYBR Green gPCR Mix is supplemented with an inert red dye.
-And the EZBioscience® Color Reverse Transcription Kit (Cat.
-No.: A0010C, A0010CG or A0010CGQ) contains an inert blue dye to avoid of pipetting errors.
-Mixing cDNAs and other components together in a gPCR reaction turns the solution into purple.
-This provides a visual aid when pipetting and decreases the risk of pipetting errors during reaction setup, especially when using white reaction vessels.
-The dyes do not affect the specificity or sensitivity of qPCR reactions.
-The mix is prepared at 2× reaction concentration, and can be directly used on both high and low-template qPCR with high sensitivity, specificity and reliability.
+The EZBioscience® 2× SYBR Green qPCR Master Mix (ROX1 plus) uses a specially modified Tag DNA polymerase protected by a hot-start activation technique, and optimized qPCR buffer system to perform SYBR Green I based Real-time quantitative PCR (qPCR).
+The Mix is prepared at 2× reaction concentration, and can be directly used on both high and low-template qPCR with high sensitivity, specificity and reliability.
+Besides, the relatively high concentration of ROX (ROX1) is premixed in the mixture to make it an excellent ready to use, one-tube qPCR reagent.